giffordlabcvr/Flu-GLUE/README.md

 `run file glue/build/genus/icv/buildIcvExtension.glue`

 ## Usage

-For detailed instructions on how to use Flu-GLUE for your comparative genomic analysis, refer to the [Usage Guide](./docs/usage.md).
+For detailed instructions on how to use Flu-GLUE for your comparative genomic analysis, refer to the [reference documentation](http://glue-tools.cvr.gla.ac.uk/).

 ## Data Sources